 - The length of mortgage

-A fixed rate mortgage gives you the chance to pay a fixed amount of interest for a set period of time.
+A fixed rate mortgage gives you the chance to pay a fixed amount of interest for a 5 year fixed set period of time.
 You will usually find fixed rate mortgages with terms for 2,3,5 or 10 years.

 Although it may seem appealing to secure an interest rate for a set period of time, you never know how interest rates may fluctuate during your introductory period.
 Therefore, you should bear in mind that a good interest rate today may end up being a bad one mid-way through your fixed term.